I have never known a rebel who was boring. ~ www.jaywren.com

 Following policies and procedures works great for the average person.
 They go to work on time and do what the company asks.
 To the best of their ability, they try to get along with everyone.

 But what if you are tired of being average?
 What if you want to break out of the mold in a bold and dynamic way?

 Furthermore, what if you want to change your life and change the lives of the people around you?

 There are people who have great careers.
 They work at a company for twenty or thirty years.
 Some of these people are fortunate enough to move on to another great job.
 Others have the good fortune of being able to retire early.

 For other people, the life of the average person moves along fine until they find that their company no longer needs them and discover it is too late in life to recover.

 Then the most secure pathway of conformity becomes the riskiest.
 As they reach their forties and fifties, many still have families to support, perhaps even have the expense of sending their children to college.

 However, now, they end up in hourly jobs for far less money.
 Others end up doing gigs with no security all.

-Rebels Seek to Create Change.
+Rebels Create Change.